-- 1. Some retail pharmacies in our network allow you to get a long-term supply of maintenance drugs (which may offer preferred cost sharing) at a lower cost-sharing amount.
+- 1. Some retail pharmacies in our network allow you to get a long-term supply of maintenance drugs.
 Your Provider/Pharmacy Directory tells you which pharmacies in our network can give you a long-term supply of maintenance drugs.
-You can also call Customer Service at 844.403.0847 for more information. - 2.
+You can also call Customer Service at 888.389.6648, option 3 for more information. - 2.
 You may also receive maintenance drugs through our mail-order program.
 Please see Section 2.3 for more information.